InfuseAI/primehub-site/docs/job-submission.md

 + A running job can run for **24 hours** and it will be failed if the job doesn't finish within 24 hours.

 + Basically, An ended job log is saved for **7 days**.
 Once expired, The job still remain in the list without logs since the logs is wiped out.
-Furthermore, a job (succeeded, failed, cancelled), by default, are only ketp for **30 days**.
+Furthermore, a job (succeeded, failed, cancelled), by default, are only kept for **30 days**.
   >***NOTE: According to the container runtime, the job container is possibly recycled within 7 days so that the logs doesn't exist anymore.***

++ The limit of *Jobs total amount*, by default, is **4000**; system will remove executed Job records automatically from oldest one when the sum exceeds the limit, i.e., it only keeps 4000 latest job records.

 ## Jobs List